johncardiologs/johncardiologs/README.md

-👋 Hi, I’m John Cambefort, 2021.5 graduate from Middlebury College and currently in a SWE internship at @CardioLogs until October 2nd.
+👋 Hi, I’m John Cambefort, 2021.5 graduate from Middlebury College and currently in a SWE internship at @CardioLogs until November 2nd.
 I have a WIP website at [john-cambefort.eu](https://john-cambefort.eu).